Rxmathi143/Fraud-Mail-Classifier/README.md

-# 📧 Spam Email Classifier
+# 📧 Fraud Email Classifier

 A machine learning web application that classifies whether an email subject line is **Spam** or **Not Spam** using a **Multinomial Naive Bayes** model.
 The application is built using **Python, Flask, HTML/CSS, and scikit-learn**.